 What Exercise Can You Do With Severe Diseases?

 1. Heel Raises: Stand with feet hip-width apart.
-Rise up onto tiptoes and then lower heels back down.
+Rise onto tiptoes and then lower heels back down.
 Repeat for 10-15 repetitions.

 2. Calf Stretch: Stand with feet hip-width apart.
 Place one foot slightly ahead of the other.
 Shift weight onto the front foot, keeping the heel on the ground.
 Hold for 15-30 seconds and switch legs.

 4. Toe Raises: Stand with feet hip-width apart.
-Rise up onto tiptoes and then lower toes back down.
+Rise onto tiptoes and then lower toes back down.
 Repeat for 10-15 repetitions.

 5. Ice Massage: Place a small cup filled with crushed ice onto the affected area and massage in a circular motion for 5-10 minutes

-What Are The Types Of Sever Diseases ?
+What Are The Types Of Sever Diseases?

 1. Knee and shoulder injuries: ACL tears, dislocations, tendonitis, and rotator cuff tears are just a few examples of knee and shoulder injuries that can be serious and potentially career-ending for athletes.